Coding Quests

 └── CollisionShape3D

 The NavigationAgent3D handles pathfinding.
-The DetectionArea is a large sphere collider that detects when the player is nearby.
-The AttackRange is a smaller sphere that triggers attacks when the player is close enough.
+The DetectionArea is a big sphere collider that notices when the player gets close.
+The AttackRange is a smaller sphere that triggers attacks.
+Two spheres, two jobs.
+Keep them separate and the logic stays clean.

-Same pattern as a player state machine.
+Same pattern as a player state machine, and if you haven't built one of those yet, the Godot 4 state machine tutorial covers the pattern from scratch.
 Every AI state extends a base class:

 GDScript